markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 ssb   rsa4096/57047776 2021-02-14 [E]
 ```

-The ID is the part after the `/` from the `sec` line: `D73D7242`
+The ID is the part after the `rsa4096/` from the `sec` line: `D73D7242`

-_In the LONG variant it just used more characters from the whole fingerprint, which you can see in the line below it._
+_In the LONG variant it just used more characters from the whole fingerprint (which you can completely see in the line between sec and uid)._

 ## git shenanigans